jdoofey/musicTaste/README.md

 In the `streamingData` folder, you will find 9 JSON files.
 These files contain a year's worth of streaming history from Spotify, with roughly 80,000 song entries.

-Currently each entry in the history has the following:
+The json will look like the following:
 ```json
 [
  {